jodymlin/personal-gatsby-website/src/data/writing/edlin-hill/chapter-2.md

 I turned back to him and he was still gazing at me with searching eyes.
 I cleared my throat, “Umm…what are you doing?”

 He gazed for another second and sighed, hanging his head low.
 “Do feel any fatigue?
 Are you tired?
-Or are you fine?”
+Are you fine?”

 I wasn’t sure how to respond.
 I didn’t feel tired at all and if anything was still a bit shaken from the falling boulder thingy.
 I thought for a moment and finally spoke.
 “No.”